Last Updated on May 18, 2023

-The Army will either move you to your next duty station (assuming your orders include a move, which they should) or pay you to do it yourself through a DITY move.
+The Army will either move you to your next duty station.
+This is assuming your orders include a move, which in most cases, they should.
+The other option is to pay you to do it yourself through a DITY (do it yourself) move.

 Depending on the distance of the move and how much you have to move, you could potentially make a profit on the DITY move.
 Though I also know several who have lost money when doing it too.

 The Army pays for moves to permanent duty stations (with a few exceptions).
 But it generally does not pay for moves to any training location unless it is more than a certain period of time.

 Pets on Army Posts

 Can we bring our dogs when we move?

 If you plan to live on post, every post has restrictions for pets.
 Most posts will allow two pets.
 There are a few that will allow three.

 All posts have breed restrictions as well, with the most common being pit bulls and rotties.
 Though this also varies by post.

 For overseas posts, there will likely be a period of quarantine for your pets.
 So keep this in mind before you travel with them.